Stockport parents have praised a summer camp hosted by Life Leisure which provides children with healthy meals and fun activities during the holidays.

-The Stockport leisure provider ran special summer camps at Brinnington Park, Avondale, Dialstone and Stockport Sports Village, as part of the Department of Education’s Holiday Activity and Food (HAF) programme to provide healthy food and enriching activities to all children.
+Each year the Stockport leisure provider runs special summer camps at Brinnington Park, Avondale, Dialstone and Stockport Sports Village, as part of the Department of Education’s Holiday Activity and Food (HAF) programme to provide healthy food and enriching activities to all children.

-Children and young people who are entitled to benefits related free school meals took priority, however funded places were awarded to children and young people who are from a disadvantaged area, are vulnerable or have Special Educational Needs or Disabilities.
+Children and young people who are entitled to benefits-related free school meals were prioritised for places on the camps which hosted more than 2,000 sessions over the Summer.
+Funded places were also awarded to children and young people from disadvantaged areas, classed as vulnerable, and those with Special Educational Needs or Disabilities.

-Almost 300 kids took part in the sessions throughout the summer holidays, run by Life Leisure’s Active Communities Team, which included lunch and a whole range of activities led by qualified coaches.
+Almost 200 children took part in the sessions run by Life Leisure’s Active Communities Team, with qualified coaches Ethan Pietkiewicz, Mason Barry and Bethany Platt coming up with a range of activities.

 The summer events also included a specific camp aimed at children with special educational needs and disabilities (SEND).

-The camps were support by Cracking Good Food, who supplied the meals, and Manchester United Foundation and Stockport County Community Foundation, who supported the activities alongside Life Leisure’s Activity Communities Team.
+The camps were support by Cracking Good Food, who supplied the meals, together with the Manchester United Foundation and Stockport County Community Foundation, who supported the activities alongside Life Leisure’s Activity Communities Team.